mlawrenceignacio/maplelms/README.md

 # Maple Library - Library Management System

-Maple Library is a C++ terminal-based system project for a school project.
+Maple Library is a basic C++ terminal-based practice system for a school project.
 This project aims to manage books and members within a library, handling operations such as book issuing, returning, tracking late fees, and managing member balances.

 ## Key Features